A number of products are commercially available that allow for the low-cost screening for the presence of lead.

 - EPA Archive: Performance Characteristics of Qualitative Spot Test Kits for Lead in Paint (2010)

-One effort by a member of the Public Lab community found the following:
+One effort by a member of the Public Lab community yielded the following concluding statement:

 - Towards a Citizen Science Pb Monitoring Program.
 Conclusion: “Strip results tend to under represent Pb level (for this specific study water).
 Also significant variability.”

-- There are known issues with the reliability of these types of products: They are prone to giving bad results (false-positives and false-negatives); and are subjective to user-interpretation.
+- Generally: There are known issues with the reliability of these types of products: They are prone to giving incorrect results (false-positives and false-negatives); and are subjective to user-interpretation.

-- All this to say: Use with caution.
-And: More research is needed.
+All this to say: Use with caution.
+More research is needed.

 If you're interested in this idea, please let us know in the comments below or by emailing email@example.com.
 We’re seeking input and conversation on this idea (broadly) and on the approach to evaluating these (more specifically).